International Tracing Service Digital Archive

 The Wiener Library is able to respond to a small number of queries clarifying the fates of individuals as well as facilitate public access to the Archive for research purposes.
 Enquirers should note that requests for humanitarian use of the archives may often be better carried out at, and through the deep expertise of, the staff of the ITS at its headquarters in Bad Arolsen.

-The archive will be open for researchers to consult on an appointment-only basis in the Reading Room of the Library from autumn 2013, but enquiries may be submitted below.
+The archive is open for researchers to consult on an appointment-only basis in the Reading Room, but all enquiries must first be submitted at the link below.

 Given the size and complexity of the ITS Archive, processing research requests can take considerable time.
 Enquirers are asked to submit a research request containing as much relevant information as possible about the individuals or the topic in question.
 Those who wish to consult the archives for purposes other than clarifying the fate of their own family members are required to sign a research declaration that commits them to observing relevant data protection legislation.